RonanMartin/valida-cpf-backend/README.md

 ## **How to use?**

-It's very easy, with a GO RUN you will serve port 8080, so in the local host type: http://localhost:8080/valida-cpf?numero=91468384066
+It's very easy, with a `go run .` you will serve port `8080`, so in the local host type: http://localhost:8080/valida-cpf?numero=91468384066

 These eleven numbers are a CPF, which our application will check if it is correct.
 You can replace this number with another one for testing.

-If the number is a correct CPF you will receive the response {"valido":true,"formatado":"914.683.840-66"}, otherwise it is not a correct number you will receive a "valido":"false" and the number formatted.
+If the number is a correct CPF you will receive the response `{"valido":true,"formatado":"914.683.840-66"}`, otherwise it is not a correct number you will receive a `"valido":"false"` and the number formatted.